ropensci/ruODK/cran-comments.md

   not included as per advice from ROpenSci.
 * The example data contains UTF-8 strings.
 This is a realistic scenario.
   The note has disappeared after the R version 4 release.
-* Installation size:
-  * The vignette "odata-api" contains a leaflet map with popups showing embedded photos, a highly sought after use case.
-    The third party dependencies, especially leaflet-awesomemarkers (for map popups), add over 3MB.
-  * The example images have been resized aggressively to 200x150 px.
-  * Included images for branding and attribution are at lowest legible size.
 * Test coverage: All functionality supporting the current ODK Central release is covered by tests.
   The only exception is `form_schema{_parse}`, which supports a breaking